Consumers

 2. Durability

-The length of time a product lasts, also called the “life expectancy”, should be reasonable given the price paid, the terms of the contract and any conditions that apply to the use of the product.
+The products you buy or rent should last a reasonable amount of time.
+The “life expectancy” of the product should be reasonable given the price paid, the terms of the contract and any conditions that apply to the use of the product.

-In other words, you are protected against defects in a product that appear after you buy it if you use the goods properly.
+In other words, the legal warranty protects you against defects in a product that appear after you buy it, if you use it properly.

 Of course, an expensive, high-end product will be under the legal warranty for a longer time than a cheaper low-quality product.

 Since consumers and merchants don’t always agree on what is a reasonable length of time, this question is often debated in the courts.
-Here are a few examples of life expectancy considered to be too short:
+Here are a few examples of life expectancy considered unreasonable (too short):

 3. Product must match description